 Public speaking can be a difficult skill to master but its far from insurmountable.
 One of the key issues we see with the 1000’s of students we have trained in our public speaking and leadership courses is a lack of awareness of body language fundamentals.
-Herein we’ll explore some of the consistent body language mistakes students make and what you can do instead to feel more confident, speak more effectively and own the stage.
+Herein we’ll explore 5 body language mistakes public speakers consistent make.
+You’ll what you can do instead to feel more confident, speak more effectively and own the stage.

 Crossing the arms is a big body language mistake for speakers and leaders.
 When we communicate in any capacity with our arms crossed it conveys a wide variety of potentially negative messages to our audience/listeners.
 Unfortunately, it sends messages such as: we are feeling insecure, we are resistant to others ideas, or even that we are feeling inadequate.
 No matter our intent of this body language expression, we still should not display it.
 If we find ourselves with arms crossed we should immediately “open up” our body language by placing our arms down at our sides.
 We should show a confident, upright and open stance grounded by our feet shoulder width apart.
 This posture and body language speaks to our what our internal state should be: calm, focused and self-assured.
 It is confident, open and ready to deliver a successful speech or communication.